needle-tools/needle-engine-support/documentation/deployment.md

 7) Enter the same password in Blender in the `Key` field
 8) Click the `DeployToGlitch` button to build and upload your project to glitch.
 A browser will open when the upload has finished.
 Try to refresh the page if it shows black after having opened it.
 :::

+#### Troubleshooting Glitch

+If you click `Create new Glitch Remix` and the browser shows an error like `there was an error starting the editor` you can click **OK**.
+Then go to [glitch.com](https://glitch.com/) and make sure you are signed in.
+After that you then try clicking the button again in Unity or Blender.

 ### Deploy to Netlify
 :::details How do I deploy to Netlify from Unity?